naveen-k9/Learn/Java/ATMinterface/README.md

 The ATM.java is the file having main class.
-The program gives an interface to the user to enter user id and pin.
-When user is logged in succesfully he is given two accounts a savings and a current account.
-The user can check the account balance, transaction history.
-The user can deposit funds and transfer funds within their accounts.
+The program gives an interface to the user to enter user id and pin When user is logged in succesfully he is given two accounts a savings and a current account The user can check the account balance, transaction history The user can deposit funds and transfer funds within their accounts

+Add more features to the program to be productive.